HeshanJay/DiverseMind_24-25J-230/README.md

-DiverseMind: An Integrated Framework for Multi-Dimensional Learning Disabilities Detection
+DiverseMind: An Integrated Framework for Children with Multi-Dimensional Learning Disabilities